The first aircraft to fly on another planet

 Video

+The Ingenuity helicopter is set to be the first aircraft to fly on another planet.

-Ingenuity is a 1.8kg (4lb) helicopter that will ride to Mars attached to the belly of Nasa's Perseverance.
+Weighing in at 1.8kg (4lb) it will ride to Mars attached to the belly of Nasa's Perseverance Rover and is due to arrive in February 2021.

-Nasa wants to be first to demonstrate powered flight in Mars' thin atmosphere, but the Red Planet's gravity makes it tricky.
+BBC science correspondent Laura Foster explains what it could mean for the future of space exploration.

 -